Mona-Roza/Notes/About Server & About Linux/README.md

 [![](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/instance_type.png)](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/instance_type.png)

-4. We need a key pair because of we can't create password for root user when we are creating our server:
+4. We need a key pair because we can't create password for root user when we are creating our server:

 [![](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/key_pair.png)](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/key_pair.png)